What is a Trojan horse?

 “Many of the Trojans we hear about today were designed to target a specific company, organization, or even government.”

 The 2010s have also seen a shift in how victims are targeted.
 While many Trojans still use a blanket approach, attempting to infect as many users as possible, a more targeted approach seems to be on the rise.
 Many of the Trojans we hear about today were designed to target a specific company, organization, or even government.
 In 2010, Stuxnet, a Windows Trojan, was detected.
 It was the first worm to attack computerized control systems, and there are suggestions that it was designed to target Iranian nuclear facilities.
 In 2016, Tiny Banker Trojan (Tinba) made headlines.
 Since its discovery, it has been found to have infected more than two dozen major banking institutions in the United States, including TD Bank, Chase, HSBC, Wells Fargo, PNC, and Bank of America.
+In 2018, the Emotet Trojan, once a banking Trojan in its own right, was seen to be delivering other types of malware, including other Trojans.

 As one of the oldest and most common ways to deliver malware, the history of Trojans follows the history of cybercrime itself.
 What started as a way to prank one’s friends morphed into a way to destroy networks, steal information, make money, and seize power.
 The days of pranks are long gone.
-Instead, they continue to be serious cybercriminal tools used mostly for data stealing, espionage, and Distributed Denial of Service DDoS attacks.
+Instead, they continue to be serious cybercriminal tools used mostly for data stealing, espionage, and Distributed Denial of Service (DDoS) attacks.

 Trojans are versatile and very popular, so it’s difficult to characterize every kind.
 That said, most Trojans are designed to take control of a user’s computer, steal data, spy on users, or insert more malware on to a victim’s computer.
 Here are some common threats that come from Trojan attacks: